stachyris/ShoAlb_Ref_Genome/README.md

     - **00-NCBI** : Screening for adapter and alien species contamination using NCBI-FCS suit.

-    - **04-QC** : Compleasm scripts for genome completeness assesment after each step of assembly, polishing and scaffolding.
+    - **04-QC** : Compleasm scripts for genome completeness assessment after each step of assembly, polishing and scaffolding.

     - **05-POLISHING** : Five rounds of polishing scripts of two types of reads and three different tools.